 You can see the 2 recumbent exercise bike with moving arms here.

 The important thing with recumbent exercise bikes is that you get the support and comfort you want on the seat and get a good smooth pedaling motion that doesn’t impact on your joints.

 It is also important that you can get the bike to fit you properly to reduce the possibility of pain in the legs as you can get when you don’t get the proper range of motion in the knee.

 There is a wide price range for the bikes – and even the most affordable give you the options to adjust the bike to fit all sizes and give a reasonably smooth riding motion.

 Obviously the lower priced bikes don’t give the same quality of ride (in most cases) nor are they made as sturdily.

 They also don’t provide the hardest levels of resistance providing more for the low to moderate levels of resistance intensity.
-They also don’t have the pre-set programs you get with bikes over $200 and on.
+They also don’t have the pre-set programs you get with more expensive bikes.